Embark on an exciting voyage! Enjoy numerous animatronic animals and corny jokes from the boat’s skipper on Jungle Cruise.

 This attraction is located in the Magic Kingdom’s Adventureland.

-Shopping: An array of necessaries and souvenirs can be purchased among five shops in Adventureland: “Agrabah Bazaar,” “Island Supply by Sunglass Hut,” “La Princesa de Cristal – Caribbean Plaza,” “Plaza del Sol Caribe Bazaar,” and “Zanzibar Trading Co.”
+Shopping: Find an array of souvenirs among these shops in Adventureland: “Agrabah Bazaar,” “Island Supply by Sunglass Hut,” “La Princesa de Cristal – Caribbean Plaza,” “Plaza del Sol Caribe Bazaar,” and “Zanzibar Trading Co.”

 Restroom: Facilities in Adventureland are situated near Tortuga Tavern and Pirates of the Caribbean, respectively.